 Institutions must ensure an ongoing and effective process for assessing student learning.
 In particular, computing courses and programs of study must incorporate clearly defined, measurable student outcomes which demonstrate that student achievement at the course level promotes successful attainment of program goals.
 (The ACM CCECC has provided sample assessment rubrics.)
+Competencies, which indicate a student's ability to do something successfully or efficiently, may also be used to measure achievement.

 This relationship is demonstrated when: